THE WOLCOTT FAMILY SOCIETY

 The Society has held a national reunion every year since 1906, except in 1942-5 when World War II made travel difficult.
 In 2020 it was a virtual reunion on the internet due to the Covoid pandemic.

-The 2024 Wolcott Family Society reunion will be at Tacoma, Washington, August 9-11.
-Information and registration form will be sent to all Society members in the April 2024 newsletter.
-For further information contact co-chair, Barry George, barry_george@telus.net.
+The 2025 Wolcott Family Society reunion will be at Windsor, Connecticuy.
+Information and registration form will be sent to all Society members in the April 2025 newsletter.
+For further information contact reunion chairman, James B. Wolcott, jbw1947@gmail.com.

 Genealogical information about these families was put into a computerized data base by John B. Wolcott and Charles V. Waid in 2000, part of which was compiled in book form and published in 2004 by John B. Wolcott and Charles V. Waid.
 A Wolcott/Walcott DNA project was begun by Charles W. Wolcott and John B. Wolcott in 2004, now having over 100 participants.